David Gareji monastery complex: Georgian monastery complex

 Because the complex is partially located on the territory of Azerbaijan, it has become subject to a border dispute between Georgia and Azerbaijan, with ongoing talks since 1991.
-Georgian monks at the monastery say that "they see the dispute as the result of Soviet scheming to undermine relations between Christian Georgians and Muslim Azerbaijanis."
+Georgian monks at the monastery say that "they see the dispute as the result of Soviet scheming to undermine relations between Christian Georgians and Muslim Azerbaijanis".
 Giorgi Manjgaladze, Georgia's deputy foreign minister proposed that Georgia would be willing to exchange other territory for the remainder of David Gareja because of its historical and cultural significance to the Georgians.
 Baku disapproves of this land swap because of David Gareja's strategic military importance.
-"There is no room for territorial exchange.
-There are no negotiations over this issue," stated Azerbaijan's deputy foreign minister Khalaf Khalafov.
+Azerbaijan's deputy foreign minister Khalaf Khalafov stated that "There is no room for territorial exchange.
+There are no negotiations over this issue".

 In April 2007, Khalafov told a press conference in that it was "out of the question" for Georgia to "give up its claims to the borderlands" including David Gareja.
-He then made a controversial statement that the monastery "was home to the Caucasian Albanians, who are believed to have been the earliest inhabitants of Azerbaijan."
-This prompted a response from Georgian foreign minister Gela Bezhuashvili.
-"It is absolutely unclear to me why my colleague made these remarks," he told reporters in Tbilisi.
-"His history lessons are absolutely incomprehensible.
+He then made a controversial statement that the monastery "was home to the Caucasian Albanians, who are believed to have been the earliest inhabitants of Azerbaijan".
+This prompted a response from Georgian foreign minister Gela Bezhuashvili. he told reporters in Tbilisi: "It is absolutely unclear to me why my colleague made these remarks.
+His history lessons are absolutely incomprehensible.
 He should read up on world history."